ImageMagick/Usage-Markdown/thumbnails/index.md

 The 'bamboo' framing images, will need to be tiled.
 Though as the detail is restricted to a small area on the image, you can get some interesting random tiling effects, that may need some randomized lengthing and shortening of the peices to remove.
-I will not go into this however, and will leave it as a exercise for those that are.
+I will not go into this however, and will leave it as an exercise for those that are.

 For our examples, and because it works for just about all framing images I will use a simple constant tiling method to generate the longer edge lengths needed.